bee-san/skerritt.blog/content/posts/2020-12-02-disaster-recovery-with-aws.md

 ## Multipart uploads
 * **Multiple concurrent reads & writes (performance).
 If a folder is larger than 100MB, we should use multi-part upload.**
-This allows us to break an object down into separate parts and upload it (like Bittorrnt).
+This allows us to break an object down into separate parts and upload it (like BitTorrent).

 ## S3 Security
 * IAM policies - allow and restrict access to S3 buckets.